Azure/azure-sdk/docs/python/clouddiscover.md

 > In most languages, the failure is exposed as an exception.

 * Methods that accept a configuration object that is missing one or more configuration settings that it expects MUST raise an error.
+The error message MUST be clear enough for the developer to understand what data is missing and how to supply it.

+* Adding a new required configuration property for a given method/API is a breaking change.

 ## Example usage